 There is currently a crisis in tertiary student and working people's accommodation in Msunduzi Municipal area of jurisdiction that mirrors the accommodation crisis in South Africa.
 This crisis stems from the fact the Scottsville, Pelham and the northern areas of Msunduzi have exhausted the residential premises available for accommodation.
-Consequently approximately 16,000 desperate students are currently seeking accommodation in areas such as Hayfields, Prestbury, Raisethorpe, Napierville and elsewhere which are further way from tertiary institutions.
+Consequently, desperate students are currently seeking accommodation in areas such as Hayfields, Prestbury, Raisethorpe, Napierville and elsewhere which are further way from tertiary institutions.
 These areas in turn, are also exhibiting shortages in rental accommodation suitable for our young professional government workers, graduates, the working classes, and students seeking accommodation.
-Hence tertiary students, families with school going children (hereafter learners) and working people, seeking accommodation, are now at the mercy of boarding house owners and some unscrupulous landlords many of whom do not even live in Msunduzi.
+Hence tertiary students, families with school going children (hereafter learners) and working people, seeking accommodation, are now at the mercy of boarding house owners and some unscrupulous landlords.